dalihub/dali-toolkit/docs/content/shared-javascript-and-cpp-documentation/debug-visual.md

 ## Enable debug rendering

-Setting DALI_DEBUG_RENDERING environment variable will enable the visual debuging.
+Setting DALI_DEBUG_RENDERING environment variable will enable the visual debugging.

 Then, every concrete visual ( ColorVisual, BorderVisual, ImageVisual, GradientVisual, etc. ) is replaced with a DebugVisual object.
 Debug visual renders a simple quad wireframe, so that the control layout and scene structure is clearly displayed.